karinait/fashion-classification/README.md

 2. **Use the predict.py script to run predictions**

-   Activate the pipenv environment and from there use the predict.py script.
-From the fashion-classification folder do:
+   Activate the pipenv environment and run the predict.py by doing:
    ```bash
    pipenv shell
    cd scripts
    python predict.py
    ```

-   The script will request a path to the image and you can type in the path to any of the images inside the fashion-classification/dataset/test-images folder.
+   The script will request a path to the image for which you want to predict the item type.
+You can type in the path to any of the images inside the fashion-classification/dataset/test-images folder.
 For example: ../dataset/test-images/2639.jpg (note: enter the path without any "")

    The response should be something like: